The HIV Commission is putting together a national call for written evidence.

 Theme 3: Optimising HIV care services for the future

-- Managing complex needs: Improving HIV care support, care coordination with most complex needs
+- Managing complex needs: Improving care coordination of individuals with more complex needs

 Theme 4: Opportunities for addressing the wider determinants of HIV transmission

-- Politics: The importance of political leadership in the HIV response
+- Politics and leadership: The importance of political leadership in the HIV response

 - Policy responses: What is the current HIV policy landscape and how can it be strengthened?